Editorial photograph of a customer experience strategy review

 Member licenses are an annual seat.
 Each named member counts whether they log in or not.
 The metric is stable but expensive for sporadic users.

 External Apps is a newer SKU.
-It targets very large partner or customer populations, on a transaction or platform basis.
+It targets very large partner or customer populations on a transaction or platform basis, documented in the Salesforce documentation.

 Pricing varies by workload shape.
-The 2026 list price published by Salesforce is higher than the legacy partner SKUs, but the per user effective rate is materially lower at scale.
+The 2026 list price is higher than the legacy partner SKUs, but the per user effective rate is materially lower at scale.

 • Customer Community.
 Read mostly, low write volume, consumer portals.